Vertrieb

 Outreach campaigns are an age-old tactic for prospecting, and the ability to run successful campaigns can pay off in dividends.
 Good outreach involves making sure your interactions are meaningful and that you’re building relationships with the prospects most likely to end the sales cycle on a positive note.

 There’s no right way to do outreach.
-Take your cues from the prospect, and personalize everything.
+Take your cues from the sales prospect, and personalize everything.

 8. Be great at following up